np3m/e4mma/README.md

 \end{equation}$$

-Defining the isospin asymmetry $ \delta = 1-2x_p$, we can combine this with the model described in [Du et al](https://arxiv.org/pdf/1802.09710) to obtain the free energy density of degenerate matter
+Defining the isospin asymmetry $ \delta = 1-2x_p$, we can combine this with the model described in [Du et al. 2019](https://arxiv.org/pdf/1802.09710) to obtain the free energy density of degenerate matter

 $$\begin{equation}